Metricgram vs Patreon: Better For Paid Communities, Memberships, And Telegram?

 It is not a Telegram community operating system.

-Where Metricgram Wins
+Where Metricgram wins

 Metricgram is stronger when your community lives in Telegram and the hard part is not "how do I publish a membership page?"